The Team

 Hannah graduated from the University of Kent in 2018 with a BSc in Biochemistry with a Professional Year.
 Her placement was undertaken with the Ministry of Defence, where she worked as an analyst.
 Her laboratory project was under the supervision of Dr Chris Toseland, optimising purification methods for full length oestrogen receptor α (ERα).
 Hannah continued under the supervision of Dr Toseland for her MRes, which she completed in 2019.
 She continued to investigate ERα by characterising the binding event with myosin VI – an interaction with potential for cancer therapeutics.
 She biochemically and biophysically characterised other transcription factors associated with myosin VI - namely NDP52 - using methods such as small-angle X-ray scattering (SAXS), size exclusion chromatography with multi-angle light scattering (SEC-MALS), microscale thermophoresis and fluorescence spectroscopy.
 Hannah joined the Department of Physics as a PhD student in October 2019.
 Here she is using high-resolution fluorescence microscopy and quantitative image analysis to systematically investigate mechanosensing in B cells, specifically looking at how physical factors at the immune synapse influence B cell activation.

-PhD Student (co with Dr John Maher)
+PhD Student (joint with John Maher)

 Ge Tan